Section - A

 Why do lenders ask for collateral while lending?
 Explain.

 Q.28.
-Suggest any three measures through which underemployment in agriculture sector can be minimised.
+Suggest any three measures through which underemployment in the agriculture sector can be minimised.

 Ans.
-Three measures through which underemployment in agriculture sector can be minimised are:
+Three measures through which underemployment in the agriculture sector can be minimised are:

-(i) The government can establish cheap credit facilities to enable small farmers to further improve their land holding such as digging a well to irrigate their fields.
-Increased production will ensure that underemployed family members are involved in other activities too like transporting and selling surplus production.
+- The government can establish cheap credit facilities to enable small farmers to further improve their landholding such as digging a well to irrigate their fields.
+Increased production will ensure that underemployed family members are involved in other activities too, like transporting and selling surplus production.

-(ii) The government have to identify, locate and promote food processing industries in semi-rural areas where a large number of people are under employed.
+- The government have to identify, locate and promote food processing industries in semi-rural areas where a large number of people are underemployed.

-(iii) The government should invest in transportation and storage of crops and build roads so that farmers may continue to sell crops.
-Increased earnings will help the under employed family members to use surplus money in further expanding agricultural activities.
+- The government should invest in the transportation and storage of crops and build roads so that farmers may continue to sell crops.
+Increased earnings will help the underemployed family members to use surplus money in further expanding agricultural activities.

 Q.29.
 Explain the role of Bretton Woods institutions in post-Second World War settlement.

-(i) Two Bretton-woods institutions set up after the Second World War were the International Monetary Fund and the World Bank to finance post war reconstruction and development.
+- Two Bretton-woods institutions set up after the Second World War were the International Monetary Fund and the World Bank to finance post-war reconstruction and development.

-(ii) The Bretton-woods institutions started an era of unprecedent growth of trade and income for the industrial nations and Japan.
+- The Bretton-woods institutions started an era of unprecedented growth of trade and income for the industrial nations and Japan.